inversify/InversifyJS/wiki/property_injection.md

 book.print();
 ```

-Please refer to our [unit tests](https://github.com/Inversify/InversifyJS/blob/master/wiki/property_injection.md) for additonal examples.
+Please refer to our [unit tests](https://github.com/Inversify/InversifyJS/blob/master/wiki/property_injection.md) for additional examples.

 ## When we CANNOT use InversifyJS to create an instance of a class
 InversifyJS has been designed in a way that facilitates its integration with as many
 libraries and frameworks as possible.
-However, many of its features requre being able to
+However, many of its features require being able to
 create the instances of the classes in an application.

 The problem is that some frameworks take the control over the creation of instances.